Volley theory: Present thoughts

 Ultimately, as new methods of studying the inner ear came about, a combination of place theory and frequency theory was adopted.
 Today, it is widely believed that hearing follows the rules of the frequency theory, including volley theory, at frequencies below 1000 Hz and place theory at frequencies above 5000 Hz.
 For sounds with frequencies between 1000 and 5000 Hz, both theories come into play so the brain can utilize the basilar membrane location and the rate of the impulse.

 Experimental evidence

 Due to the invasiveness of most hearing related experiments, it is difficult to use human models in the study of the auditory system.
 However, many findings have been revealed in cats and guinea pigs.
 Additionally, there are few ways to study the basilar membrane in vivo.

 Sound Stimuli

 Many revolutionary concepts regarding hearing and encoding sound in the brain were founded in the late nineteenth and early twentieth centuries.
-Various tool were used induce a response in auditory nerves that were to be recorded.
+Various tools were used to induce a response in auditory nerves, and that were to be recorded.
 Experiments by Helmholtz, Wever, and Bray often involved the use of organ pipes, stretched springs, loaded reeds, lamellas, vibrating forks, beats, and interruption tones to create “clicks”, harmonics, or pure tones.
 Today, electronic oscillators are often used to create sinusoidal or square waves of precise frequencies.